MicrosoftDocs/intellicode/docs/not-in-toc/find-replace-by-example.md

 >TRY IT NOW:
 >You can try out the example below right away, by cloning [this repo](https://github.com/markw-t/NewFtoC) and opening Program.cs

-For example, suppose you wish to replace all instances of a hardcoded formula like this:
+In the program.cs file you'll find multiple examples of a hardcoded formula like this:

 ![Find replace by example code before](../media/intellicode-frbe-before-code.png)

-With a call to a helper function like this on the same variable name:
+Suppose you wanted to replace all of those with a call to a helper function like this on the same variable name:

 ![Find replace by example code after](../media/intellicode-frbe-after-code.png)

-There are multiple locations to replace with multiple variable names.
+Remembering that there are multiple locations to replace with multiple variable names.

-All you need to do to accomplish this is simply provide the examples shown below in the find and replace boxes, whether in the [find and replace control](/visualstudio/ide/finding-and-replacing-text?#find-and-replace-control) or  [find and replace in files](/visualstudio/ide/finding-and-replacing-text?#find-in-files-and-replace-in-files).
+All you need to do is simply provide the examples shown below in the find and replace boxes, whether in the [find and replace control](/visualstudio/ide/finding-and-replacing-text?#find-and-replace-control) or  [find and replace in files dialog](/visualstudio/ide/finding-and-replacing-text?#find-in-files-and-replace-in-files) - the examples below use the control.

 ![Find replace by example find box and replace control populated and suggestions found](../media/intellicode-frbe-suggestions-found.png)